Jennifer Kupcho wins LPGA Meijer Classic in playoff

 “It’s really special,” Kupcho said.
 “I’ve been really close, but this leaderboard was stacked.
 I think that’s what I’m most proud of, is the players that were up there with me.
 It was a very close battle to the end and I’m proud of it.”

-Maguire finished with a 65.
-She birdied the first extra hole before missing the short putt on the second.
+Maguire finished with a 65 and birdied the first extra hole before missing the short putt on the second.

 “I thought she was going to make it,” Kupcho said.
 “When she hit it by the hole and I still had to putt from the fringe I thought to myself, that’s not a gimme because I was just shaking and missed essentially a same-length putt.”